 Polyethylene glycol 3350/electrolytes/ascorbic acid (By mouth)

-Helps empty your bowels before a colonoscopy or other medical test.
+Helps empty your bowels before a colonoscopy.
+This medicine is a laxative.

 MoviPrepThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use this medicine if you have an allergic reaction to polyethylene glycol, sodium chloride, sodium sulfate, potassium chloride, sodium ascorbate, or ascorbic acid.
+Do not use this medicine if you have an allergic reaction to polyethylene glycol, sodium chloride, sodium sulfate, potassium chloride, sodium ascorbate, or ascorbic acid, or if you have stomach or bowel problems (including blockage, perforation, or problems emptying food or liquids from your stomach, ileus, toxic colitis or toxic megacolon).

 How to Use This Medicine: